18th Space Control Squadron

 Published September 22, 2020

 The squadron enjoys a rich history of service.
 In 1966, the 18th Space Surveillance Squadron (SPSS) was activated at Edwards Air Force Base, CA, and operated the BakerNunn Camera satellite tracking system until the deactivation of the squadron in 1975.
-The 18 SPSS was then activated in 1990 to become part of the 1st Space Wing, Peterson AFB, CO, and manage the worldwide GEODSS detachments.
-Following its activation, 18 SPSS was relocated to Edwards AFB, CA, in 1995, renamed 18th SPCS in 2003, and deactivated in 2004.
-On July 22, 2016, 18 SPCS was reactivated at Vandenberg AFB, CA, to perform the SSA sensor tasking mission.
+The 18 SPSS was then activated in 1990 to become part of the 1st Space Wing, Peterson AFB, Colo., and manage the worldwide Ground-Based Electro-Optical Deep Space Surveillance System detachments.
+Following its activation, 18 SPSS was relocated in 1995 to Edwards AFB, Calif., renamed 18 SPCS in 2003, and deactivated in 2004.
+From 2004 to 2016, the space surveillance mission was executed by other U.S. Air Force organizations located at Cheyenne Mountain Space Force Station in Colorado, and within the CSpOC in California.
+On July 22, 2016, 18 SPCS was reactivated at Vandenberg AFB, to perform the space domain awareness mission.
+The 18 SPCS is a unit under Space Delta 2 (DEL 2), whose mission is to prepare and present assigned and attached forces for the purpose of executing combat-ready Space Domain Awareness (SDA) operations.